ortslil64/leader-detection/README.md

 # leader-detection
 By [Or Tslil](https://github.com/ortslil64)
-Hierarchy detection using auto-correlation Kalman filter estimation implementation in matlab.
+Hierarchy detection using autoregression Kalman filter estimation implementation in matlab.

 ## Algorithm
-To detect the leader we estimate to auto-correlation parameters that the robots affect each other.
+To detect the leader we estimate to autoregression parameters that the robots affect each other.
 We use Kalman filter the estimates those parameters over time, where the observations are the robots positions and the process model is a random walk.
-The leader is estimated by the L2 norm of the auto-correlation parameters.
+The leader is estimated by the L2 norm of the autoregression parameters.
 So that if one robots "effects" the others, more then any othere - hi is the leader.
 ## Example
 [![Watch the video](https://img.youtube.com/vi/SJLq1mqJAB0/default.jpg)](https://youtu.be/SJLq1mqJAB0)
 ## Dependencies